-- 6) Utilize landscape screening to create privacy and security, but ensure visual permeability through front yards, open spaces, children's play areas, and other common areas adjacent streets and sidewalks: - Maintain clear sightlines by utilizing high-branch deciduous trees while limiting the height of ground vegetation and fencing to ensure pedestrian safety. - 7) Soften the appearance of fencing, retaining walls, noise walls or other solid divisions or completely replace with trees, shrubs, vines and other landscape plant materials. - 8) Plant deciduous trees and shrubs to shade buildings during summer and permit passive solar gain in winter.

-Non-evasive native species should be considered. - 9) Seek opportunities to incorporate water permeable surfaces as alternatives to concrete, asphalt or other hard paving surfaces (See 2.5: Natural Features and Environment).
+- 6) Utilize landscape screening to create privacy and security, but ensure visual permeability through front yards, open spaces, children's play areas, and other common areas adjacent streets and sidewalks. - 7) Soften the appearance of fencing, retaining walls, noise walls or other solid divisions or completely replace with trees, shrubs, vines and other landscape plant materials. - Plant deciduous trees and shrubs to shade buildings during summer and permit passive solar gain in winter.
+Non-evasive native species should be considered. - 9) Seek opportunities to incorporate water permeable surfaces as alternatives to concrete, asphalt or other hard paving surfaces (See 3.5: Natural Features and Environment).